tjarvstrand/wheatley/README.md

 ## Writing custom generators.
-A generator for a type `T` (`Generator<T>`) is just a function that receives a `Random` instance and a size, and returns a `Shrinkable`.
-A `Shrinkable` is essentially just a value, but a value that also knows how to make itself less "complex", if possible.
+A generator for a type `T` (`Generator<T>`) is just a function that receives a `Random` instance and a size, and returns a `Candidate`.
+A `Candidate` is essentially just a value, but a value that also knows how to make itself less "complex", if possible.
 What complex means for a particular value is really up to the author of the generator.

 `GeneratorExtensions` defines a number of utilities to make it more convenient to create new custom generators based on